datacarpentry/rr-version-control/02-hosting-activity.md

 *   Create a pull request to someone else's remote repository.
 *   Differentiate between a local and remote repository.

-## I. Git Locally
+## I. Git Locally (on your computer)

 With Git comes many strong opinions on the best practices of how to use Git.
 The truth is Git can be really straight forward to use and best practices only make sense and develop once you start using it.
-So let's jump in!
+So let's Git started!

 **Goal**: To initiate and make commit on a local directory (folder on your computer).